 2. Eat warm, cooked foods.

-is a great way to get rid of the toxins that are already in the body and reset the digestion.
-I do a cleanse at least twice a year — once at an Ayurvedic facility, and once at home.
+Embarking on an ayurvedic cleanse, or panchakarma, can help get rid of the toxins that are already in the body and reset the digestion.
+I do a cleanse at least twice a year: Once at an ayurvedic facility, and once at home.

 4. Use a neti pot.

-A neti pot, or nasal rinse cup, is a must-have accessory for anyone with seasonal allergies.
-It helps remove the congestion as well as the allergens that are irritating the nasal passages and the sinuses.
-I did this every morning during the spring and fall, and at least once or twice a week during the summer and winter.
+A neti pot, or nasal rinse cup, can be helpful to anyone with seasonal allergies.
+It helps flush out congestion and allergens that irritate the nasal passages and the sinuses.
+I use one every morning during the spring and fall and at least once or twice a week during the summer and winter.

-Nasya is the Ayurvedic practice of putting herbalized oil drops in the nose.
-This practice lubricates dry nasal passages, delivers the benefits of herbs directly to the nose, and keeps allergens from directly irritating the nasal lining.
-I did this every night before going to bed.
+Nasya is the ayurvedic practice of putting herb-infused oil drops in the nose to lubricate dry nasal passages and keep allergens from irritating the nasal lining.
+I do it every night before going to bed.

 6. Practice pranayama.